 Here’s an example of small-volume leads (I took some people from our marketing team as an example):

 As you can see, there are only 8 data entries for each prospect.
 This type of lead volume works well if you have a very specific ICP (for example, if you are only after B2B lead generation companies in California).

-However, oftentimes, you will be looking for clients from different industries and different locations.
+However, frequently, you will be looking for clients from different industries and different locations.
 Take a look at this list:

 There are 19 entries here, and there’s a clear emphasis on social networks.
-By looking at this list we can suggest that the company that ordered it is going to primarily target prospects via social networks.
+By looking at this list, we can suggest that the company that ordered it is going to target prospects via social networks primarily.
 Many of our clients request that we also provide links to the most recent posts of the prospects.

-Alternatively one can assume that this list was ordered by an SMM outsourcing firm.
-One of the key criteria to put a business on this list was the lack of activity on social networking websites and small number of posts/followers/friends/connections.
+Alternatively, one can assume that an SMM outsourcing firm ordered this list.
+One of the key criteria to put a business on this list was the lack of activity on social networking websites and a small number of posts/followers/friends/connections.

 Yes — if you:

 - target the smallest local businesses (with less than $500,000 revenues, 1-5 employees and lack of “digital footprint”)

 - target larger companies but don’t have the modern B2B sales process

 - practice value-driven customer relations at each stage of your funnel (even at the top, when your client is still only a potential buyer).